mensbeam/Arsse/docs/en/030_Supported_Protocols/030_Fever.md

 # Interaction with Folders

-Unlike other protocols supported by The Arsse, Fever uses "groups" (more commonly known as tags or labels) to organize newsfeeds.
+Unlike most other protocols supported by The Arsse, Fever uses "groups" (more commonly known as tags or labels) to organize newsfeeds.
 These are fully supported and are exposed as categories in OPML import and export.
 They are treated separately from folders.